openaps/docs/docs/docs/Gear Up/edison.md

 #### Note about Pi+HAT cases
 Because we are still optimizing the software to be as power-efficient as possible, we have not narrowed down on the best recommended battery.
 You may want to use a soft case for ease of access to the components, flexible arrangement and the ability to use a variety of battery sizes.
 If you are using the 2000 mAh battery above, you can use this [3d printed hard case](https://www.thingiverse.com/thing:3010231) to protect the rig and battery in a relatively compact package.
 The [design is built in OnShape](https://cad.onshape.com/documents/74459dfcb527ad12c33660aa/w/2be92a72bb7f1c83eb091de2/e/b4fa9c3be204ffa3dea128a1), which has a free access level subscription for public domain documents.
 You can make a copy and tweak the design to your liking.

-Alternatives 3d printed cases for Pi0+HAT include this [hard case with room for 2x2000 mAh Li-Po batteries](https://www.thingiverse.com/thing:3038806/) and this [hard case with room for 2x18650 batteries (6800 mAh total, 86x77x25mm)](https://www.thingiverse.com/thing:3502320/).
+Alternative 3d printed cases for Pi0+HAT include this [hard case with room for 2x2000 mAh Li-Po batteries](https://www.thingiverse.com/thing:3038806/) and this [hard case with room for 2x18650 batteries (6800 mAh total, 86x77x25mm)](https://www.thingiverse.com/thing:3502320/).

 ***